EddyVerbruggen/nativescript-i18n/README.md

 ### (pseudo) roadmap/ideas

-The following ideas to be implemented are inspired by [this comment](https://github.com/NativeScript/NativeScript/issues/42#issuecomment-169202040)
+The following ideas are inspired by [this comment](https://github.com/NativeScript/NativeScript/issues/42#issuecomment-169202040)

 - [x] Android implementation - use the native `strings.xml` in `App_Resources/Android/values/`